A Guide to Crowdfunding Your Student Loans

 If the price of higher education is giving you sticker shock, you’re not alone.

-But if isn’t enough, most students end up having to take out student loans to cover their costs.
-These days, 70% of undergraduates leave school with debt, an average of $37,172 each.
-Combined, Americans now hold $1.5 trillion in student loan debt!
+Most students end up taking out student loans to cover the cost of college.
+Over 43 million Americans have federal student loan debt, with an average balance of $37,718 each.
+Combined, Americans now hold $1.766 trillion in student loan debt!

-Those loans can become a burden once you graduate, especially if you opt for a career in public service, art, or another low-paying field.
-Your debt can also become unmanageable if you run into unexpected economic difficulties due to medical bills, losing your job, caring for a parent, or other challenges.
+Paying off your loan may become a burden, especially if you opt for a career in public service, art, or another low-paying field.
+Your debt may also become unmanageable if you run into unexpected economic difficulties due to medical bills, losing your job, caring for a parent or child, or other challenges.

-When more traditional student loan repayment plans aren’t working, it can pay to think outside the box.
+If more traditional student loan repayment plans aren’t working, you may want to think outside the box.
 One approach could be crowdfunding student loans.
-Here are some things to know about this creative new way to tackle your debt.
+Here are some things to know about this creative way to tackle your debt.

 Crowdfunding is the process of soliciting small contributions from multiple donors to meet a financial goal.
 Through online platforms like Kickstarter and GoFundMe, people have turned to crowdfunding to raise money for entrepreneurial ventures, medical crises, disaster victims, classroom supplies, and much more.

-Raising money online makes it easy to share your campaign widely and for people to contribute payments.
-Increasingly, people have been crowdfunding to pay debt, including fundraising for college.
-That can include textbooks, tuition, studying abroad, or living expenses—or, of course, student loans.
+Raising money online makes it easy to share your campaign widely and for people to easily contribute.
+Increasingly, people have been crowdfunding to pay off their debt, including fundraising for college.
+That can include textbooks, tuition, studying abroad, or living expenses — or, of course, student loans.

 Is Crowdfunding for Repaying Student Loans a Good Idea?

 There are pros and cons to turning to the crowdfunding model as a way of making a dent in your student loan debt.
 Let’s start with the positives.
-If your campaign is successful, it’s an easy way to earn money toward your debt, and you don’t have to do much in return.
-Earning and saving the same amount through a job would likely take much longer, depending on your living costs.
+If your campaign is successful, it’s an easy way to earn money to pay off your debt, and you don’t have to do much in return.
+Earning and saving the same amount through a job would likely take much longer, depending on your living expenses.

 There are some downsides to consider.
 One is that a crowdfunding effort is likely to get you a chunk of money once, rather than a regular stream of funding.

-Considering the size of most student loans, and the growth of interest over time, you may not get enough money to pay off the entire loan.
+Considering the size of most student loans, and how interest compounds over time, you may not raise enough money to pay off the entire loan.
 So you’ll still have to figure out a way to consistently make your monthly payments.

-Also, how much you earn will be unpredictable, depending on the strength of your campaign and networks, plus the generosity of donors, so it’s a bit risky to rely on this to stay solvent.
+Also, how much you may earn is unpredictable — it depends on the strength of your campaign and the size of your network, plus the generosity of donors, so it’s a bit risky to rely on this to stay solvent.

-Setting a practical goal.
-If your fundraising goal sounds impossibly high, it could prevent some people from donating.
+Set a goal: If your fundraising goal sounds impossibly high, it could prevent some people from donating.
 Starting with a number that’s ambitious but reasonable may help, even if it means asking for less than your total student loan amount.

-Spelling out what you’ll do with the money.
+Build trust with your funders: You need to spell out what you are going to do with the money.
 Potential donors likely want to know what, exactly, their gift is supporting.
-And they probably want to be sure it’ll actually go toward student loans and not beer money.
-Making clear how exactly you will pay off the loan and how you will hold yourself accountable to donors can go a long way towards building trust.
+And they probably want to be sure it will actually go toward student loans and not other expenses.
+Make clear how exactly you will pay off the loan and how you will hold yourself accountable to donors can go a long way toward building trust.

-Leveraging your network.
-You can start by sharing your campaign with people you know through email and social media.
-You can ask them to share it on their channels as well.
+Leveraging your network: In order to have a successful campaign you’ll need to share with people you know through email and social media.
+You might want to tie the campaign to a special occasion, such as your birthday or graduation.
+You can ask your network to share on their channels as well.

-Keeping the momentum going.
-A successful campaign doesn’t end when you launch.
-Posting updates on your crowdfunding page regularly to keep people interested and remind them to donate could help you reach your goal.
+Keeping the momentum going: A successful campaign doesn’t end when you launch.
+Posting updates on your crowdfunding page regularly will keep people interested and remind them to donate could help you reach your goal.

-Expressing gratitude.
-People are doing you a favor when you donate, so thank them early and often!
-It’ll make them feel good about their gifts and perhaps even encourage them to share your campaign or donate more down the line.
+Express gratitude: People are doing you a favor when you donate, so thank them early and often!
+It will make them feel good about their gifts and perhaps even encourage them to share your campaign or donate more down the line.

 Thinking About Student Loan Refinancing

 If you can fund your student loan debt in full through crowdfunding, congratulations!
-But most people can’t really depend on this as a long-term strategy and will have to find a way to pay off the rest of their balance.
+But most people can’t depend on this as a long-term strategy and will need to find additional ways to pay off the rest of their balance.

-If you’re still struggling with student debt, refinancing your student loans may be able to help make your loans more affordable.
+If you’re still struggling with student debt, refinancing your student loans may be another way to make your loans more affordable.
 You can refinance federal loans, private loans, or a mix of both by taking out a new loan with a private lender like SoFi and using it to pay off your old ones.
-Note that if you do refinance federal loans with a private lender, you lose eligibility for federal student loan benefits like deferment and income-driven repayment programs.
+Note that if you do refinance federal loans with a private lender, you will lose eligibility for federal student loan benefits like deferment and income-driven repayment programs.

 You may be able to qualify for a lower interest rate or lower monthly payments, depending on your credit history and income.
 It could be worth checking what rates you’d qualify for by applying for pre-qualification online.
 If you refinance with SoFi, membership includes complimentary support from career coaches and protection during periods of unemployment for those who qualify.
 Plus there are no hidden fees.